 Tips

-You can also use this shortcut when a range, a column, or a row is selected.
+You can also use this shortcut when selecting a range, column, or row.
 For example, if you want to delete rows after 50th, select row 51, and the press Ctrl + Shift + Down Arrow to select these cells.
 Then, press Ctrl + - to delete those rows.

 Shortcut